cocopops9/SkinLesionClassification/IMAGE_VALIDATION_REPORT.md

 - Clinical skin photo (all classes <25%) → ACCEPT
 - Random close-up (mixed confidence) → Additional checks

+**Result**: NO IMPROVEMENT - Same behavior as Approach 4

+**Why It Failed**:
+- MobileNet confidence scores don't follow expected patterns
+- Even clear objects often have <50% top confidence
+- The entropy-based acceptance (max <25%) doesn't differentiate medical from other
+- Multiple threshold checks still don't catch the right images

+---

+### Approach 6: Minimal Validation (NEW)

+**Strategy**: Radically simplify - only catch the most obvious cases

+**Key Insight**: After 5 failed approaches, the lesson is clear:
+- We cannot reliably distinguish medical images from other content
+- Any attempt to be "smart" fails in one direction or another
+- The only reliable detections are VERY obvious cases

+**New Approach - Accept almost everything, reject only obvious cases**:

+Only reject:
+1. **Simple graphics** (<30 unique colors in 100x100 sample)
+2. **Clear animal photos** (cats/dogs ONLY with >40% confidence)

+That's it.
+No landscapes, no food, no vehicles, no entropy checks.

+**Rationale**:
+- Cat/dog photos are the most common non-medical uploads
+- MobileNet is trained extensively on these and has high accuracy
+- Other ImageNet classes have too much overlap with medical images
+- Lowering threshold to 40% catches more obvious cases

+**Expected Behavior**:
+- Cat photo → REJECT (cats are well-recognized)
+- Dog photo → REJECT (dogs are well-recognized)
+- Dermoscopic image → ACCEPT
+- Clinical photo → ACCEPT
+- Landscape → ACCEPT (unfortunate but necessary)
+- Food photo → ACCEPT (unfortunate but necessary)
+- Random object → ACCEPT

+**Trade-off**: Will accept some non-medical images (landscapes, food, objects) but will NOT reject valid medical images.
+This is the safest approach for a medical application.

 ---

 ## Root Cause Analysis (Updated)